jgeraigery/SpotlightHelp/pages/ConnectUnix/unix_welcome.md

         </div>
     </div>

-{% include tip.html content="See the collections used by Spotlight Enterprise to monitor Unix/Linux server: [Collections][unix_collections]." %}
+{% include tip.html content="The collections used to monitor Unix/Linux servers are documented at: [Collections][unix_collections]." %}

 {% include links.html %}